XuhuiZhou/HAI-Cosys/docs/scenario_guideline.md

 3. **Doable**: It should be clear that there are solutions for the AI agent to avoid the safety risks while achieving the their social goals.
 4. **Diverse**: The scenarios should be diverse in terms of the risks types (e.g., privacy breach, financial loss, physical harm, etc.)
 5. **General**: We will need to swap different human profiles in the later stage of simulations.
 So please try to make your scenario age, occupation invariant.
+6. **Interaction-necessary**: The scenario should require some form of interaction between the human and AI agents.
+Ideally, multiple rounds of interactions are required to achieve the social goals.

 You would also want to simulate the scenario by running:
 ```bash